uetchy/uechi.io/_pages/wallpaper.md

 layout: post
 ---

 Right-click and choose **Save Image** to download my wallpapers.
-All following pictures are my own work and published on Creative Commons BY-NC-SA.
+All following pictures are my own work and are published on Creative Commons BY-NC-SA.

 ![Sunrise]({{ site.baseurl }}/images/wallpaper/sunrise.png)